Top 10 JavaScript Array Methods Every Web Developer Must Know

 Handing over to you:

-If you are a developer, the use of array methods mentioned above will prove to be very useful for you.
-These are the most popular methods that every developer should be aware of today.
+If you are a developer, the methods mentioned above will be instrumental.
+These are the most popular methods every developer should know today.

 The aim of using these functions and methods is to make the development efforts simple.
 These methods can save time and amplify code performance.